11. The Gap

 Europe was coming to the realization that unless they banded together—politically, economically, and even militarily—they would continue to find reasons to kill each other.
 In recent years the focus has shifted toward countering the growing dominance of the United States, a nation Europe has increasingly come to regard as its own willful child, grown too strong to be trusted and too independent to be reliable as an ally—“a nation spread out and independent, a people terrible from their beginning onward, a nation powerful and treading down,” as Isaiah put it.
 Today, Europe sees America’s penchant for acting unilaterally in its own interests as arrogance—a dangerous tendency that precipitates disillusionment and trepidation among its fellow nations.
 With the implosion of the old Soviet empire, Europe has come to feel that America needs to be countered by another superpower to keep our imperialist tendencies in check—how’s that for hypocrisy?

 It’s ironic, really.
-If only they knew how much the average American citizen detests the foreign adventures in which we find ourselves embroiled, whether for our own survival, the arrogance of our politicians, or because of our Judeo-Christian humanitarian ideals.
+If only they knew how much the average American citizen detests the foreign adventures in which we find ourselves embroiled, whether for our own survival, the arrogance of our politicians, or because of ill-conceived kneejerk reactions to our Judeo-Christian humanitarian ideals.
 Most of our wars in the past half century have begun innocently enough, attempts to right obvious wrongs or to protect strategic allies.
 But they invariably devolve into pointless and unfocused struggles.
 With very few exceptions, we have no clear concept of what “winning” might look like.
 They drag on so long, it’s like we forget why we’re there in the first place.
 (The one notable exception was the First Gulf War: we achieved our originally stated objective—driving the Iraqi invaders out of Kuwait—after which we went home, though probably not soon enough.)
 But usually, we end up with no clear idea of what we’re doing, or why.
 Are we looking for terrorists?
 Trying to eradicate the Taliban or al Qaeda?
 Looking for weapons of mass destruction?
 Attempting to transform seventh-century Muslim tribal cultures into modern American-style democracies?
 Can’t we see that all of those endeavors are futile, fundamentally unachievable, and ultimately far more expensive (in both blood and coin) than they’re worth?
 Precisely how many heroic American lives was the apprehension of Osama bin Laden worth?
 Did we forget that vengeance belongs to Yahweh?

 For our part, Americans have a hard time taking Europe seriously, finding it impossible to forget that we were forced to risk our life like a reluctant policeman twice during the last century in an effort to quell Europe’s self-inflicted turmoil.
 These days, Europe likes to see itself in the role of “peacemaker.”
 When they push treaties like the Oslo Accords, attempting to forcefully impose peace, or at least order, on implacable enemies in other parts of the world, we can’t help rolling our eyes.
 How can a region that has known little but war for the last two thousand years possibly presume to be the arbiters of peace?